open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 For example, if a character attempts to climb up a dangerous cliff, the GM might ask for a Strength (Athletics) check.
-If the character is proficient in Athletics, the character’s proficiency bonus is added to the Strength check.
+If the character is proficient in Athletics, the character's proficiency bonus is added to the Strength check.
 If the character lacks that proficiency, he or she just makes a Strength check.